madetech/learn/core-skills/react/functional-and-class.md

 An Engineer with this core skill should be able to write components as either class based or functional components and understand what is and isn't possible with each type of component.

-This involves being able to identify which type an existing component is, along with being able to write either type, with props, state and lifecycle hooks.
+This involves being able to identify which type an existing component is, along with being able to write both types, with props, state and lifecycle hooks.

 ### Reading material